 Key Takeaways

-- Phishing remains the most effective breach vector, causing the majority of data compromises despite native email protections.
+- Phishing remains the most commonly used data breach tactic, causing 16% of global data compromises, despite native email protections.

-- Modern phishing uses Generative AI, QR codes, and social engineering that bypass traditional link- and signature-based filters.
+- Advanced phishing attacks make use of Generative AI, QR codes, and social engineering that are able to bypass traditional link and signature-based filters.

-- No single tool stops all threats; effective email security requires a layered defense model.
+- No single tool can stop all threats; you need a layered defense model of email security.

-- Email authentication (SPF, DKIM, DMARC) is mandatory to prevent domain spoofing and brand impersonation.
+- Email authentication (SPF, DKIM, DMARC) is now a necessity against domain spoofing and impersonation.

-- DMARC enforcement at p=reject significantly reduces phishing risk and improves compliance posture.
+- DMARC enforcement at p=reject effectively lowers phishing risk and helps with compliance.

 - Future email security will rely heavily on authentication, AI-driven personalization detection, and visual trust signals like BIMI.